Menu

 Spotting Trans-Fatty Acids?

-TFAs, on the other hand, increase total cholesterol, raise LDL (“bad”) cholesterol and lower HDL (“good”) cholesterol.
-Beyond that TFAs may have adverse effects on cell membranes and the immune system and may promote inflammation, cancer and aging.
+The process of partial hydrogenation also creates trans fatty acids (TFAs).
+TFAs increase total cholesterol, raise LDL (“bad”) cholesterol, and lower HDL (“good”) cholesterol.
+Beyond that, TFAs may have adverse effects on cell membranes and the immune system and promote inflammation, cancer, and aging.

 Trace levels of TFAs are found naturally in milk fat (created by bacterial action in the stomachs of cows), but, even in butter, the amounts are so small that they are probably not a concern.